[HISTORY: Adopted by the Board of Supervisors of Adams County 6-20-2017 by Ord. No. 20-2017. Amendments noted where applicable.]

 Editor's Note: See §§ 19.21 to 19.39, Wis.
 Stats.

-Officials and employees hold their positions for the benefit of the public.
-They are bound to uphold the Constitution of the United States and the Constitution of the State of Wisconsin and to carry out efficiently and impartially all laws of the United States and the State of Wisconsin as well as all ordinances, resolutions and policies of the County.
+Officials and employees hold their positions for the benefit of the public, whose interest must be of primary concern.
+Officials and employees are bound to uphold and to carry out efficiently and impartially all laws of the United States and the State of Wisconsin, as well as all ordinances, resolutions and policies of Adams County.
 They are further bound to observe in their official acts the highest standards of morality and to discharge faithfully the duties of their office regardless of personal considerations.
-The public interest must be their primary concern.

 Use of public property.
 An official or employee shall not use or permit the use of County services or County-owned vehicles, equipment and materials for nongovernmental purposes or for personal convenience or for profit.
 Notwithstanding the foregoing, the County Board may approve the use of County services and County-owned vehicles and equipment for limited purposes in connection with the setup and operation of the Adams County Fair.